 You can calculate an indicative estimate of the amount of the adjusted daily allowance using the daily allowance calculator.

 The amount of adjusted daily allowance is affected by the amount of your earnings-related allowance and the income from part-time work and other occasional work.
-If the earned income is less than the protected part of earnings, the received income does not affect the amount of paid daily allowance.

 Distribution of adjusted earnings-related allowance over several adjustment periods